sakisiil/Origin-Datapacks/README.txt

 +
-Poisonous- inflicts poison to target for 2,5 seconds Flowery- regenerates health and gets saturation near multiple flowers Flight- basically toggle levitation + slow fall (primary key)
+Poisonous- inflicts poison to target for 2,5 seconds Flowery- regenerates health and gets saturation near multiple flowers Flight- basically toggle levitation (primary key)

 -
-No food- can't eat any normal food
 Lifespan- 3 hearts less health
-Rain- blindness, slowness and weakness in rain
+Rain- hunger, slowness and weakness in rain

 ?
-Death- insta-kills nearest person but also dies instantly (secondary key) Slow-fall- falls slowly
+Death- insta-kills nearest person but also dies instantly (secondary key) Slow-fall- falls slowly (mostly required for the flight power to work, but also fits the bee origin) No food- can't eat any normal food, instead use the "flowery" power

 Only add the second zip file in your datapacks folder